MapRock/assemblage-of-artificial-intelligence/src/holmes-style_reasoning/prompt.md

 ### G. Best surviving explanation

 - Give the best explanation that remains after elimination.
+- Without hallicinating, please try to defend this, and for this step you may step outside of the facts you lists.
+You may find what remains is ludicrous, but in the Holmes spirit, it is what is left.
 - If it is still only tentative, say so.

 ### H. Residual uncertainties